dylan-lang/opendylan/documentation/building-with-duim/source/improve.rst

 Two versions of the task list manager are included with Open Dylan, so that you can load the code straight into the environment if you wish.
 These are available in the Open Example Project dialog, in the Documentation category.
-You can display this dialog by choosing *Tools > Open Example Project* from the environment.
-The two versions included represent the state of the task list manager at the end of `Adding Callbacks to the Application <callbacks.htm#15598>`_, and at the end of `Using Command Tables <commands.htm#99799>`_. *Please note that both projects have the same name within the source code—* ``task-list`` *—and you should not load them both into the environment at the same time.*
+You can display this dialog by choosing **Tools > Open Example Project** from the environment.
+The two versions included represent the state of the task list manager at the end of :doc:`callbacks`, and at the end of :doc:`commands`.

+.. note:: Please note that both projects have the same name within the source code— ``task-list`` —and you should not load them both into the environment at the same time.

 The number of source code files in a given project, and the names you give them, is entirely up to you.
 For the purposes of this example, you